Golden-winged warbler

-The golden-winged warbler (Vermivora chrysoptera) is a New World warbler.
-It breeds in southeastern and south-central Canada and in the Appalachian Mountains in northeastern to north-central United States.
+The golden-winged warbler (Vermivora chrysoptera) is a small migratory insectivorous bird in the New World warbler family Parulidae.
+It breeds in southeastern and south-central Canada and in the Appalachian Mountains in the northeastern to north-central United States.
 The majority (~70%) of the global population breeds in Wisconsin, Minnesota, and Manitoba.
-Golden-winged warbler populations are slowly expanding northwards, but are generally declining across its range, most likely as a result of habitat loss and competition/interbreeding with the very closely related blue-winged warbler, Vermivora cyanoptera.
+Golden-winged warbler populations are slowly expanding northwards but are generally declining across its range.
+This is most likely as a result of habitat loss and competition/interbreeding with the very closely related blue-winged warbler, Vermivora cyanoptera, albeit the latter point has been debated.
 Populations are now restricted to two regions: the Great Lakes and the Appalachian Mountains.
-The Appalachian population has declined 98% since the 1960s and is significantly imperiled.
-The U.S. Fish and Wildlife Service has been petitioned to list the species under the Endangered Species Act of 1973 and is currently reviewing all information after issuing a positive finding.
-Upon review, the U.S. Fish and Wildlife Service found that the petition to list the species as endangered or threatened presents "substantial scientific or commercial information indicating that listing the golden-winged warbler may be warranted."